-In the prefecture of Trikala (just 20 km from the city of Trikala), above the town of Kalambaka, the proud and majestic stone cliffs of Meteora are rising, full of fossilized shells, witnessing a unique geological phenomenon.
-Meteora is, after Mount Athos, the largest and with a continuous presence of monastic territory since the establishment of the first ascetics in Greece.
-The historical evidence suggest that in the past, the monasteries of Meteora were thirty in total.
-Out of these thirty, only six are in operation today and receive many visitors throughout the year.
+At a distance of 20 kilometers from the Prefecture of Trikala, the stone cliffs of Meteora rise proud and imposing above Kalabaka, full of fossilized shells, witnessing a unique geological phenomenon.
+Meteora is the largest monastic complex in Greece, after Mount Athos, with a continuous presence of the first ascetics from the time of the settlement until today.
+From the historical evidence, we conclude that the monasteries of Meteora were thirty in total.
+Nowadays, only six are still in operation and receive a plurality of visitors, but there are also many smaller abandoned monasteries in the area.
 Most of them were founded in the 14th century.

-The name Meteora is newer and not mentioned by the ancient writers.
-The name derives from Saint Athanasios the Meteorite, founder of the Monastery of the Transfiguration of the Saviour (Great Meteor), who gave this name to the “wide stone” he climbed for the first time in 1344.
-According to the prevailing view, the first anchorites settled in the 12th century.
-In the mid-14th century, the monk Nilus gathered the monks who lived isolated in caves of the rocks around the hermitage of Doupiani organizing this way the monasticism in Meteora.
+The name Meteora is newer and is not mentioned by the ancient authors.
+They owe their name to Saint Athanasios the Meteorite, founder of the Monastery of Great Meteoron, who gave that name to the rock "Platylithos", which he climbed for the first time in 1344.
+According to the prevailing opinion, the first emigrants settled in the area in the 12th century.
+In the middle of the 14th century, the monk Nilos gathered the monks who lived isolated in caves of the rocks, around the hermitage of Doupiani, organizing like this the monasticism in Meteora.

-During the period of Turkish occupation in Thessaly (1393-1881), Meteora monasteries functioned as places of hope.
-In the early 19th century, the troops of Ali Pasha brought destruction and looting in several of them (Visitation Monastery, Monastery of St. Demetrios etc.).
+During the period of the Ottoman Rule in Thessaly (1393-1881) the monasteries in Meteora functioned as places of hope.
+At the beginning of the 19th century, the troops of Ali Pasha caused destruction and looting in many of them (Ypapantis Monastery, Agios Dimitrios Monastery, etc.).